ibm-apiconnect/pot/labs/lab2.md

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab2/new-paths.png)

-1. Click the `x` button on the Firefox tab or window to close the browser.
+1. Click the `x` button on your browser tab to close the API Designer.

 1. Select the `Terminal Emulator` from the taskbar to open the command line.